 As is so often the case in China, this is a scenic spot which has been parcelled off behind high walls with an entrance gate and – you guessed it – a ticket window.
 Those looking for open countryside and the freedom to pick their own route through it won’t find that at Xiangshan; I suppose you probably can do some DIY hiking in Beijing, perhaps elsewhere in the Western Hills as it’s a large area with several famous mountains and temples, though I never investigated further.
-If you’ve done so, please leave a comment below and let us all know about it.

 For hiking elsewhere in China, click below:

 Have you been hiking in Beijing?
 How was it?
 Any questions?
 Leave a comment below and I’ll get back to you.